 After 50 years of service, the 1948 fire station was demolished in a practice burn in 1996, and the South Berwick Fire Departmen, led by Chief George Gorman, moved to a new station at South Berwick Community Center on Norton Street.

--- written by W. Pirsig from South Berwick town reports and other Old Berwick Historical Society archives.
+(Summary by Wendy Pirsig from South Berwick town reports and other Old Berwick Historical Society archives.
+Updated December 2020.)